DinosaurMauricio/gpu_project/README.md

 # GPU Computing: Dense Matrix Transposition

 This repository contains the code and results for the project made for the GPU Computing course.
-This work focuses on analyzing the performance of a Dense Matrix Transposition algorithm using CUDA using techniques such as Cooperative Groups and Dynamic Parallelism.
+This work focuses on analyzing the performance of a Dense Matrix Transposition algorithm using CUDA techniques such as Cooperative Groups and Dynamic Parallelism.

 ## Makefile
 Use the Makefile to compile and run the program with specific options.
 Here's how you can use it